getnikola/nikola-site/stories/manual.rst

 If you are using this as a shortcode, flags (``reverse``, ``all``) are meant to be used with a ``True`` argument, eg. ``all=True``.

+.. sidebar:: Docutils Configuration

+   ReStructured Text is "compiled" by docutils, which supports a number of configuration options.
+It would be difficult to integrate them all into Nikola's configuration, so you can just put a ``docutils.conf`` next to your ``conf.py`` and any settings in its ``[nikola]`` section will be used.

+   More information in the `docutils configuration reference <http://docutils.sourceforge.net/docs/user/config.html>`__

 Importing your WordPress site into Nikola
 -----------------------------------------